Picture of Mia Hill

 Scratching is a natural behavior for rabbits, just like grooming themselves.
 But how much scratching is considered normal?

 Well, rabbits do scratch themselves occasionally as part of their normal routine.
 However, excessive scratching could point to an underlying health issue.
+As prey animals, rabbits have a natural tendency to hide signs of weakness, making it important for owners to be vigilant.

 For instance, skin irritation caused by fleas or mites could cause your rabbit to itch more than usual.
 It could also be a sign of an allergic reaction or a fungal infection.